NimbleUser/apex-style-guide/README.md

-# NimbleUser Apex Style Guide
+# Salesforce BT Apex Style Guide

 ## Introduction

-This repository contains the **complete** definition of NimbleUser's coding standards for source code in the [Apex Programming Language](https://developer.salesforce.com/developer-centers/apex).
-An Apex source file is described as being _in NimbleUser Style_ if and only if it adheres to the rules herein.
+This repository contains the **complete** definition of Salesforce BT's coding standards for source code in the [Apex Programming Language](https://developer.salesforce.com/developer-centers/apex).
+An Apex source file is described as being _in Salesforce BT Style_ if and only if it adheres to the rules herein.

 Like other programming style guides, the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well.
 However, this document focuses primarily on the **hard-and-fast rules** that we follow universally, and avoids giving _advice_ that isn't clearly enforceable (whether by human or tool).

-This is a fork of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), adapted and ported to the Apex Programming Language by [Craig Ceremuga](https://github.com/cceremuga) with the immensely helpful input and feedback of the entire NimbleUser technical consulting and engineering staff.
+This is a fork of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), adapted and ported to the Apex Programming Language by [Craig Ceremuga](https://github.com/cceremuga) with the immensely helpful input and feedback of the entire Salesforce BT technical consulting and engineering staff.

 ## The Guide

-The guide is published as a GitHub Pages site for convenient access at [nimbleuser.github.io/apex-style-guide/](https://nimbleuser.github.io/apex-style-guide/).
+The guide is published as a GitHub Pages site for convenient access at [Salesforce BT.github.io/apex-style-guide/](https://Salesforce BT.github.io/apex-style-guide/).

 ## Release Notes
 * 7/12/2017